Lomatium orientale (Northern Idaho Biscuitroot)

 Notes:

-While not a listed species in Minnesota, Biscuitroot is by no means common as it is found only on dry western prairie habitats.
-These have diminished greatly in both quantity and quality due to agriculture and fire suppression respectively.
-Where this species is found, it is often missed due to its very early flowering period, after which it quickly sets seed and goes dormant for the season, well before most hikers and plant explorers are out and about in the field.
+Biscuitroot is widespread in the Great Plains and reaches the eastern edge of its range in Minnesota, with most populations concentrated in or near the Minnesota River Valley.
+The first collection in the state was in 1890 from a prairie near Appleton in Swift County.
+While not considered rare here, it is by no means common as it is found only in dry prairie and rock outcrop habitats, which have diminished greatly in both quantity and quality due to agriculture, fire suppression, invasive species and gravel mining.
+Even where it is known to exist, it is often missed due to its very early flowering period, after which it quickly sets seed and goes dormant for the season, well before most hikers and plant explorers are out and about in the field.
+I consider it a true harbinger of spring, even beating Pasqueflower to the punch.
+And as one of the earliest spring bloomers on the prairie, it is an important food source for pollinators emerging from their winter slumber.

 Native Plant Nurseries, Restoration and Landscaping Services ↓